kmehltretter82/frama-c-linux/KERNEL.md

 it does **not** establish that the files are bug-free or that every kernel operation is modeled accurately.
-The runs still expose a semantic-quality queue, notably pointer and call-type warnings, unsupported attributes, library-model warnings, and conservative inline-assembly handling.
+The runs still expose a semantic-quality queue, notably pointer and call-type warnings, unsupported attributes, library-model warnings, dropped side effects in unevaluated `sizeof` operands, and conservative inline-assembly handling.
 Those models and diagnostics must improve before a typed AST is treated as a verification result.

 ## Architecture